 “For our customers innovation is crucial,” he adds, “they win contracts based on performance and fuel efficiency, but noise is also a key criteria.
 That is where we come in. ”Ventac needs to generate new materials and products to reduce noise in vehicles, adapting the solutions for specific noise frequencies.
 For example, it redesigned the wheel arch insulation in tractors from a Czech manufacturer and reduced noise by 50 percent inside the vehicle.
 While a traditional solution might be to fit a quilt to the wheel arch, Ventac is now looking to go one step further: “We are asking why the wheel arch can't be better acoustically.
 We are developing that type of product.”

 KEY TAKEOUTS• Constant innovation in-line with legislation drove export success.

-• Enterprise Ireland RD&I funding enabled new product development.
+• Enterprise Ireland's RD&I funding enabled new product development.

 • Specialist test laboratory and manufacturing facility a major draw for European clients.

 Ventac sees a big future for electric vehicles, not just cars but also buses, coaches, forklifts and other commercial vehicles.
 Electric motors generate higher frequency noises than those of internal combustion engines and therefore require new materials.
 “You need different materials to treat that noise source,” Fortune explains, and Ventac has put its expertise on the case.